 Characteristics of Experiential learning?

-- Reflection: This is more than just thinking back on what happened; it’s a critical process where learners analyze their experiences, understand what they did and why, and consider how they might apply this understanding in the future.
-Tools like reflective journals, discussions, or digital platforms can facilitate this.
-I’ve always appreciated how reflection allows students to find connections and build upon their existing knowledge.
+- Reflection: This is a critical process where learners analyze their experiences, understand what they did and why, and consider how they might apply this understanding in the future.
+Tools like reflective journals, discussions, or digital note taking platforms can facilitate this.

 - Engagement: By involving learners on emotional, intellectual, and physical levels, engagement ensures that students are fully immersed in the learning experience.
-Itโs not just about listening and taking notes but actively participating, asking questions, and being part of the learning process.
+Engagement is all about actively participating, asking questions, and being part of the learning process.
 This fosters a connection between the learner and the material, making the learning experience more vibrant and dynamic.

 - Application: This characteristic emphasizes the importance of linking theory with real-world practice.
 Through hands-on experiences, learners can see how abstract concepts play out in reality, test theories, and experiment with new ideas.
 I’ve seen students thrive as they realize the practical value of what they’ve learned, spurring further innovation and creativity.